qfennessy/sf-book-collection/docs/generic-doc-prompt.md

 # Generic Documentation Generation Prompt

-**Objective:** Create foundational documentation for a software project, covering Architecture, API, Environments, and Testing.
-Generate four separate markdown files: `ARCHITECTURE.md`, `API.md`, `ENVIRONMENTS.md`, and `TESTING.md`.
-The content should be structured clearly and provide a solid starting point for project documentation, adaptable to various tech stacks and application types.
+**Objective:** Review the current codebase in depth and use that information to create  documentation, covering Architecture, API, Environments, and Testing.
+Generate four separate markdown files and store them in the `docs/agents` directory: `ARCHITECTURE.md`, `API.md`, `ENVIRONMENTS.md`, and `TESTING.md`.
+The content should be structured clearly and provide a solid starting point for project documentation, .

 **Instructions:**